wintere/CommunityHistoriesWorkshopDB/open_refine_access.md

 Make sure you have the username and password for the _dixdbreadonly_ account on hand.
 They have been emailed to you with this version of the tutorial, but they will be stored in the UNC Sharepoint directory for the CHW project in the future.

+There are some limitations of accessing the database views like "all_data_main" or "all_data_main_simple" through OpenRefine.
+Multivalue fields like "Form of Insanity" are not compatible with the tool.

 ## Installing and Starting OpenRefine ##

 First, [download OpenRefine](https://openrefine.org/download.html) to your computer by selecting the appropriate distribution for your operating system.